Blackwood (SA)

 Blackwood is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

 Blackwood's dwelling structure, as per the latest Census, consisted of 80.0% houses and 20.0% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Adelaide metro's 75.2% houses and 24.9% other dwellings.
 Home ownership in Blackwood stood at 43.3%, with the rest being mortgaged (41.3%) or rented (15.4%).
 The median monthly mortgage repayment was $1,733, higher than Adelaide metro's average of $1,562.
-The median weekly rent in Blackwood was $330, compared to Adelaide metro's $320.
+Weekly rent was recorded at $330, compared to Adelaide metro's $320.
 Nationally, Blackwood's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing